Xaivian Lee

-Xaivian Lee (born March 12, 2004) is a Canadian-American college basketball player for the Florida Gators of the Southeastern Conference (SEC).
-He previously played for the Princeton Tigers.
-Standing at six feet, four inches, Lee plays the point guard position.
+Xaivian Lee (born March 12, 2004) is a Canadian-American college basketball player for the Gonzaga Bulldogs of the Pac-12 Conference.
+He previously played for the Princeton Tigers and Florida Gators.

-Early life and high school career
+Early life

-Lee played both baseball and basketball in his youth and idolized Fred VanVleet of the Toronto Raptors.
+Lee was born on March 12, 2004 in Toronto, Canada, the son of Eun-Kyung Lee and Daniel Bernstein.
+His father was a native of Toronto and his mother was born in South Korea.
+His mother would later move to Brooklyn, New York and also attended college in Toronto.
+Lee played both baseball and basketball as a youth and he idolized NBA player Fred VanVleet of the Toronto Raptors.
 When he was 13, he traveled to Buffalo, New York, to watch Princeton play Notre Dame in the 2017 NCAA Division I men's basketball tournament.
 In a 2023 interview with Sportsnet, his mother described the experience as crucial in his decision to pursue basketball: "What [could] be a possibility for him in the future became more tangible, being there, seeing that in person.
 I think it's a bit lovely how it came full circle."